-Bible Studies Words Of Encouragement By Lynne Conley / a couple of months ago Share Tweet Pin Share Remember On the morning of September 11, 2001, terrorists high-jacked four planes.
+Bible Studies Words Of Encouragement By Lynne Conley / a couple of years ago Share Tweet Pin Share Remember On the morning of September 11, 2001, terrorists high-jacked four planes.
 Two airplanes crashed into the Twin Towers of the World Trade Center in New York City killing everyone on board as well as many others working inside the building.
 The third airplane crashed into the Pentagon, and the fourth airplane crashed into a field in Somerset County, Pa.
 Once again there weren’t any survivors.There were two-thousand nine hundred seventy-four people that died in the attacks of 9/11.
 Twenty-four people are missing and assumed dead.
 The United States responded to the attacks by declaring War on Terrorism.
 This was a horrible day that touched all people around the world.
 There was a lot of sadness, fear and confusion.
 Giuliani proclaimed, ‘’ We will rebuild.
 We’re going to come out of this stronger than before, politically stronger, and economically stronger.
 The skyline will be made whole again.
 Take this moment to be thankful who makes our world up.
 As our nation came together in prayer, the healing process began.
 We can reflect to the word of God: “ Withhold not good from them to whom it is due, when it is in the power of thine hand to do [it] Say not unto thy neighbour, Go, and come again, and to morrow I will give; when thou hast it by thee’’..(Proverbs 3:27, 28 KJV) We are to help each other if not by a lending a physical hand then by praying and uplifting others before the Lord in prayer.
 Help me this day to say a prayer for all those involved in that awful day.
 If we put it into practice, it comes so natural.
 Take this moment to be thankful for the ones who make our world up.
 A lot of times I may not tell you all but I love and appreciate all you do for me.
 Today we’re getting ready for our final journey in this life.
 Death is so final no matter what we have in this life, our houses, our automobiles, our money, our land, children, grandchildren, and our pets.
 One day everything we have paid for, been so concerned over, worked so hard to keep clean will vanish from that place of residence.
 What really matters in the end, my friend, is what we do for the Lord.
 One day a book of remembrance will be opened unto each one of us.
 I want my life to count for something for eternal, don’t you?
 Stay Strong!